hash-bang/XBMC-CLI/README.md

 This script is intended to take a simple command and relay it to a XBMC instance listening to the usual HTTP command port.

 Its especially useful when bound to a keyboard macro which will allow you to use shortcuts on `Machine A` to control XBMC installed on `Machine B`.
-Since its distrobution is a minimal Perl script it can be deployed to any compatible platform as a control method.
+Since its distribution is a minimal Perl script it can be deployed to any compatible platform as a control method.

 Usage